google/earthenterprise/docs/geedocs/docsrc/answer/portable/portableGlobeServer5_2.rst

       You can view the KML of the shape you have drawn by selecting the **Enter polygon as KML** checkbox.

-      .. _Globe_Resolution:
+      .. _Portable_Resolution:
-      .. rubric:: Globe resolution
+      .. rubric:: Portable Resolution

-      The polygon you specified in the previous step defines your 'area of interest.'
-This area will contain high-resolution imagery and data, and search tabs will be created for information that lies within this zone.
-The maximum and minimum resolutions are specified as integers between 1 and 24.
-These correspond to the zoom levels that are used in the Fusion server.
+      The polygon made in the previous step defines your *area of interest*.
+This area will contain high-resolution content, and search tabs will be created for information that lying within.
+The maximum and minimum resolutions are specified as whole numbers between 1 and 24.
+These correspond to the zoom levels used in GEE Fusion.

-      .. rubric:: Minimum resolution
+      .. rubric:: Minimum Resolution

       The zoom level for the polygon area is specified in the **Maximum resolution to extract** field.

-      A minimum zoom level of 5-7 will present a decent-looking world to the user and will most likely include vector layers such as international boundaries and state boundaries and main cities without affecting the size of the ``.glb`` file very much.
+      A minimum zoom level of 5-7 will present a decent-looking world to the user and will most likely include vector layers such as international boundaries, state boundaries, and major cities without affecting the size of the portable file very much.
 For
       example:

       -  A cut globe with minimum and maximum resolution values set to 5